Jeremiah33-3/C-and-Computer-Organisation/C.md

 - generally: execution is left associative, respects parentheses rule, then precedence rule, then associative rule
 - truncate result if result can't be stored  (e.g. int n...; n = 9 * 4.5)
 - [pre-increment (++expr) vs post increment (expr++) ](https://www.geeksforgeeks.org/pre-increment-and-post-increment-in-c/)
-- ❗ note: in python, % is modulo, but in C, % is remainder

 Mixed-type arthmetic operators:
 - when type casting and arithemetic operations occur in a statement